-• Base pay is that which is paid on the 2016-2017 USPA annual pay table or the employee's daily hours indicated on the HR-100 in effect for the pay period of the March 10, 2017, paycheck for his/her primary support job code, not including overtime.
-The daily hours multiplied by the hourly rate of pay as of the March 10, 2017, paycheck multiplied by the number of days per the 2016-2017 support employee work schedule for his/her primary job is used to determine a calculated base pay.
+• Base pay is that which is paid on the 2018-2019 USPA annual pay table or the employee's daily hours indicated on the HR-100 in effect for the pay period of the March 10, 2019, paycheck for his/her primary support job code, not including overtime.
+The daily hours multiplied by the hourly rate of pay as of the March 10, 2019, paycheck multiplied by the number of days per the 2018-2019 support employee work schedule for his/her primary job is used to determine a calculated base pay.
 The base pay amount is then multiplied by the stipend percentage.
+For employees who qualify but were hired after July 1, 2018, but before February 15, 2019, the stipend will be calculated on the prorated contract time for 2018-2019.